-It look and acts a lot like snowboarding, but overall the vibe, the environment and the experience is one that's all its own.
-We take a firsthand look at sandboarding and get up close and personal with the sand that comes with it.
+It look and acts a lot like snowboarding, but overall the vibe, the environment and the experience is one that’s all its own.
+We take a firsthand look at sand boarding equipment and get up close and personal with the sand that comes with it.

 1) The board